hrbrmstr/rust-ipv4heatmap/README.md

 # Rustified IPv4 Heatmap

-This is a pure Rust version of the C [ipv4-heatmap](https://github.com/hrbrmstr/ipv4-heatmap) utility originally published by The Measurement Factory.
+This is a pure Rust version of the C [ipv4-heatmap][def] utility originally published by The Measurement Factory.

 Differences between this and the C version:

 - Only supports Hilbert curves (deliberate design decision)
-- Only supports 4096x4096 full IPv4 address space heatmaps (deliberate design decision)
+- Only supports 4096 x 4096 full IPv4 address space heatmaps (deliberate design decision)
 - SVG separate legend file generation (see #5)
 - Annotations are all in one JSON file (see below)
 - Color values in annotations _require_ the RGBa transparency value; so instead of `#FFFFFF` for white, you'd use `#FFFFFFFF` (deliberate design decision)